sbkashif/sbkashif.github.io/_posts/2021-06-01-first_proposal.md

 ---
 layout: post
 title: My first (formal) research proposal writing experience
-permalink: _psots/:year/:month/:day/:title/
+permalink: _posts/:year/:month/:day/:title/
 ---

 I aspire to work in an R&D setting.
 In the roles relating to the R&D, a major chunk of time goes in writing (funded) research proposals.
 My very first proposal submission is, therefore, special for me and I would definitely look back at this experience with a smile.

 If the cue I provided in the last sentence wasn't enough, let me state that my first proposal was not recommended for funding.
 The reviews that I got weren't very encouraging either.
 However, as with almost every other experience, there was a lot of learning.
-I applied for the software fellowship offered by The Molecular Sciences Software Institute.
+I applied for the software fellowship offered by [The Molecular Sciences Software Institute](https://molssi.org/fellowship/).

 My very first learning had less to do with the content of the proposal, but rather with the importance of proper planning.
 I did not start writing it well ahead of time and, hence, missed out on getting a comprehensive feedback.
 A proposal is hardly polished with only a few iterations of reviews and corrections.
 One should have their first draft ready a couple of months in advance to get feedback from people with different level of exposure with the given topic, with your research advisor being one of them.